Brandon205/Project-1/README.md

     }
 }
 ```
-## Day 5 -
+## Day 5
     Today the focus for me was to style the site, however I also added other things like a very basic and mostly working level
 selector using the keys L and K, and touch controls for when the screen size is less than 600px.
 After doing those things though I was able to stylize the website, mostly just changing around the colors and making things look decent.
+I also tested the game, and went through the levels for a while and by doing this I was able to find a few minor bugs, and went back and fixed those.